Last Updated on January 9, 2023

 If you’re dead set on this PC and you completely understand the performance level of it then I’d suggest getting the six-fan variation of this desktop.

 The other versions don’t have as much cooling potential and for future upgrades, it’ll be very nice to have six fans ready to go.

 All in all, if you’re looking at some cheaper budget options for a pre-built desktop today then you’ll likely come across an Alarco gaming computer.

-The only reason this PC is slightly justifiable is that the hardware market is completely messed up right now – finding adequate hardware is hard to find today.
+The only reason this PC is justifiable at all is that the hardware market has had its ups and downs – but not today.

 There are other pre-built gaming PCs that you can look at, although much higher in price… they’d be more justifiable.